-This post was most recently updated on September 28th, 2020
+This post was most recently updated on April 23rd, 2022

 Some people call chickens ‘two legged pigs’ and will feed them anything.
 It is actually the chickens natural behaviour to compete for fresh food and they will eat it quickly, no matter what you are feeding them.
 One of the most commonly asked questions in the beginner chicken world is “can chickens eat bread?”
+Below we look at whether chickens should eat bread, as well as many other things that you should avoid feeding your chickens.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.